What are the main disadvantages of using WordPress for enterprise websites?

 Throughout this article, we've explored various ways WordPress might limit your digital capabilities.
 If the points discussed resonate with you, you might wonder what your next steps should be.
 Is there a better alternative to WordPress?

 I believe the answer lies in adopting a headless CMS.
 Two decades ago, WordPress reigned supreme in content management as a top blogging platform.
-However, as we navigate through the 21st century, a lot has evolved.
+However, a great deal has evolved since then.
 Technologies are advancing at an unprecedented pace, and sticking with WordPress simply because it's familiar or widely used could prevent you from leveraging the benefits of more modern solutions.

 Take, for example, Hygraph—a cutting-edge headless CMS that leverages the power of GraphQL.
 This platform is designed to eliminate the traditional pain points associated with content management.
 Hygraph stands out by supporting a composable approach to technology.
 This means businesses can tailor their tech stack with the best tools, data sources, and channels suited to their specific needs without being constrained by the limitations of traditional CMS platforms.